sanchitmalhotra126/cdo-size-test/pegasus/sites.v3/code.org/public/applab/docs/setImageURL.md

 [short_description]

-Get the URL for the provided image element id.
+Sets the URL for the provided image element id.

 [/short_description]